WebSocket API

 Cloud access

 When accessing a SolarAssistant unit via the cloud, requests go through two layers of security.
-See the sacli authorize section for details.
+See the site authorize API or sacli authorize for details.

 Connecting